deviant-dev/ds-issues/.github/ISSUE_TEMPLATE/cosmetic_report.md

 ---
-name: Bug report
+name: Cosmetic Issue
-about: Create a report to help us improve
+about: Help us improve the look of the game
 title: ''
-labels: Gameplay Bug
+labels: Cosmetic Issue
 assignees: deviant-dev

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the cosmetic issue is.
 Reference other reports by using **#**, a dropdown menu will appear.

+**Screenshots**
+Please add screenshots to help explain this issue.

 **To Reproduce**
 Steps to reproduce the behavior: